 Daddyhole Plain is one of three limestone plateaux around the English Riviera and it gives fantastic views across Tor Bay, Torquay Harbour and Lyme Bay.
 In the Victorian times it was cultivated by Victorian gardeners but today it is a wildlife reserve and is home to the rare hore shoe bat, a colony of which have taken up residence in a former World War 2 look out post.
 The name Daddyhole comes from the word "Daddy" which in old English was another word for "The Devil".
 Local legend was that the devil resided in a cave at the foot of the cliffs just below the plain and there were lurid stories of demonic appearances up above on the plain

-If you would like to follow in Napoleon's foot steps click the link below for availability and rates as well as to book.
-Don't forget that you will get cheaper rates by booking direct than if you book with the online booking agents.
+If you would like to follow in Napoleon's foot steps use the calendar below for availability and rates at our Hesketh Crescent Apartment.
+You can also book through our secure online booking software using Sage Pay.
+Don't forget that you will get cheaper rates if you book direct rather than if you book with the online booking agents.